 Emily Schoen is a Wisconsin-born, New York City-based dancer and choreographer.
-As a choreographer, she has received the Gibney Dance boo-koo grant for emerging artist in NYC, a Princess Grace Fellowship nomination by METdance in Houston, an emerging artist residency by the Catskill Mountain Foundation, and was selected as a choreographer-in-residence for (M)mix at Marymount Manhattan College.
+As a choreographer, she has received the Gibney Dance boo-koo grant for emerging artist in NYC, a Princess Grace Fellowship nomination by METdance in Houston, and an emerging artist residency by the Catskill Mountain Foundation.
+She selected as Artist-In-Residence at Jamaica Center for the Arts and Learning for their Composer and Choreographer series, and a choreographer-in-residence for (M)mix at Marymount Manhattan College.
 She has set original works on Santa Barbara Dance Theater, Long Island Dance Projects, METdance in Houston, and students of Skidmore University, Mid-Pacific Institute, East Carolina University and the Hartt School in Connecticut.

 Her company, Schoen Movement Company, is a three-time invitee to Jacob’s Pillow Inside/Out Festival and has presented original work at WestFest Top Floor, Greenspace, Steps on Broadway, and Gibney Dance.
 In 2016, the company produced two evenings of site-specific dance in active NYC breweries: Rockaway Brewery and Brooklyn Brewery.
 The latter included guest artists LoudHoundMovement and B.S Movement.
 In 2015, the company produced the mini dance film series: Ten Tiny Dances with the partnership of Nel Shelby Productions.
 One of the films premiered on the big screen at Triskelion Dance Film Lab Festival in Brooklyn.